overlookmotel/livepack/README.md

 #### Mix build-time and run-time code

-Any values which are calculated before serialization are included in the build pre-calculated. `ONE_MB = 1024 * 1024 * 1024;` is serialized as the result, `1073741824`.
+Any values which are calculated before serialization are included in the build pre-calculated. `ONE_GB = 1024 * 1024 * 1024;` is serialized as the result, `1073741824`.
 This is a trivial example, but any calculation of arbitrary complexity can be performed at build time.

 #### Dynamic builds